roovo/obsidian-card-board/README.md

   - Tag based (use `#tags` to define your boards).

 ## New
+- Improved #tag parsing.
+Now (I think) inline with how it is done in obsidian itself so unicode characters can be included in tags (hello emojis and other languages).
 - Compatible with [Tasks](https://obsidian-tasks-group.github.io/obsidian-tasks/) and
   [Dataview](https://blacksmithgu.github.io/obsidian-dataview/) plugin date formats (due and completed dates).
 See the [compatibility section](#compatibility) below.
-- Improved fuzzy searching in Filter Definition multiselect for board settings.

 ![date based board screenshot](/images/dateBoard.png?raw=true)